Cinex10/codinsight/README.md

 ## Known Issues

-- Large code selections may take longer to process
 - Highly specialized or domain-specific code may receive generic explanations

-## Contributing

-We welcome contributions to Codinsight!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to get started.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- Thanks to the VS Code team for their excellent extension API
-- Powered by [OpenAI's GPT-3.5](https://openai.com/blog/gpt-3-5-turbo-0613/) (or your chosen language model)

----

-For more information, please visit our [GitHub repository](https://github.com/yourusername/codinsight).